 There are no cars on the island and Rottnest is made for exploring on two wheels.

-If you don’t want to cruise around on a bike, the Rottnest Explorer bus service is a hop on hop off service that does a circuit around the whole island.
+If you don’t want to cruise around on a bike, the Rottnest Island Explorer bus service is a hop on hop off service that does a circuit around the whole island.
+This is your only option of public transport on the island.

 The bus leaves every half hour from the main bus stop and stops at Rottnest’s best beaches and attractions including Wadjemup Lighthouse.

-Tickets cost $20 for adults and $15 for children and concession cardholders.
-See the details here.
+Tickets for the bus cost $30 for adults and $15 for children and concession cardholders.

 Shops, cafes and restaurants are located in the Main Settlement near the jetty.
 This is where you’ll find a well-stocked general store, selection of cafes, restaurants, bakery and a boutique.

 The only other place with a shop and cafe is Geordie Bay.
+There are also food trucks serving coffee and snacks at The Basin and The West End.
 The rest of the island is pure nature and there are no options to buy water or food anywhere else.

 If you’re venturing off on your bike, make sure that you have some supplies with you.
 There are a few water taps located around the island with drinking water but definitely take some with you.